easybuilders/easybuild/docs/Controlling_compiler_optimization_flags.rst

 architecture, i.e. avoid using machine instructions that are only supported by very recent processors.

-The ``GENERIC`` keyword for ``--optarch`` is recognized since EasyBuild v2.5.0, and is supported for GCC and Intel compilers.
-For other compilers that can be used in toolchains, the necessary compiler flags will be defined in later EasyBuild versions.
+The ``GENERIC`` keyword for ``--optarch`` is recognized since EasyBuild v2.5.0, and is supported for GCC and Intel compilers on x86-64 systems (Intel or AMD).
+For other compilers that can be used in toolchains and other system architectures, the necessary compiler flags will be defined in later EasyBuild versions.

 Currently, using ``--optarch=GENERIC`` will result in the following target architecture optimization flags being used: